Software localization is the creation of locale-specific versions of a software application for users in other countries.

 Offer product training to translators before localization begins.
-Provide a live software environment that translators can use for reference.
+Provide a live software environment to your software translation service that translators can use for reference.

 Include contextual comments for translators so they can clearly understand strings for translation.
 Create a reference list of variable uses with content examples.